MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 four-stator design, the inside-facing stator magnets should alternate north, south, north, and south.
 Only this relative alternation matters.
 It does not matter which of the two axes holds the north stators and which holds the south stators.
 In all of the photos and videos on this page, there are two disc magnets at each stator location.

+Assemble the motor to ensure that it will rotate freely:

+{% include youtubePlayer.html id="mWvMgNQ2Bnw" %}

 # Test and Fix